denim-squad/jean-around-the-world/README.md

 Another challenge we faced was that the plugin we used for our Google Maps component was very badly documented and lacked a lot of functionalities we needed.
 For example, the version on npm we used did not support the `Circle` we needed for our radius.
 We worked around this by forking the repository and rolling back to an older version instead, where the component was stable.
 Additionally, the `InfoWindow` on the markers in the results page did not allow us to hook onto any events; so, we were unable to use any `onClick`s or `onMouseOver`s.
 We needed a way for users to add a location to their favourites, so to work around this, we added the double-click functionality to markers to add them to favourites.
 We had to think outside the box.

-Finally, a significant challenge was the combination of Meteor changing over time, decreased adoption, and heavy boilerplate leading to difficulty finding online discussions involving issues that we had.
+Finally, a third significant challenge was the combination of Meteor changing over time, decreased adoption, and heavy boilerplate leading to difficulty finding online discussions involving issues that we had.
 For example, although the documentation for Meteor Methods is clear enough once you're already comfortable with them, due to learning Express through class activities and being told to self-learn Meteor, it took some time to fully grasp what the documentation said.
-Additionally, the reliance on perfect out-of-language syntax and "magic strings" to use Methods caused some difficulty since unlike a programming langugage in an IDE, it's more difficult to debug what exactly is incorrect with the Method implementation.
+Additionally, the reliance on perfect out-of-language syntax and "magic strings" to use Methods caused some difficulty since unlike a programming language in an IDE, it's more difficult to debug what exactly is incorrect with the Method implementation.

 There are a number of things that we can improve on or have left undone.
 Outside of the [incomplete project requirements](#project-requirements), which are only extra optional features we can add, there are a number of things we can improve on:
 * the Google places API seems to return mostly restaurants/food options.
 We should add additional APIs to cater to a broader range of suggestions
 * we have not made our website fully responsive; we have a mock for a mobile design, but have not had the resources to implement it
+* our UI indicates that a user is able to choose how many of each location they would like, but our implementation does not fully support that.
+It would be good to have quick/random be the default but leave the granular option open for users to select

 ***